aureliengmichaud/Odyssey67/README.md

 ## Parts

- All the parts required are neatly listed in the [build guide](https://github.com/aureliengmichaud/Odyssey67/tree/master/Build%20Guide), but here's a quick overview:
+ All the parts required are neatly listed in the [**build guide**](https://github.com/aureliengmichaud/Odyssey67/tree/master/Build%20Guide), but here's a quick overview:

  * x1 Odyssey67 PCB
  * x1 Top & Bottom Plates